hertzmann/hertzmann.github.io/_posts/2023-07-31-occluding-contours-part-2.md

 So, _for a 2D polygon to be valid, it must be possible to triangulate it with positively-oriented triangles_.

 How can we check if a polyline is valid?
-Fortunately, there's a [dynamic programming algorithm from computational geometry that can check this](https://dl.acm.org/doi/abs/10.1145/73833.73838).
+Fortunately, there's a [dynamic programming algorithm from computational geometry](https://dl.acm.org/doi/abs/10.1145/73833.73838) to check this.
 Specifically, the class of polygons I've discussed so far is called "self-overlapping."

-I've only discussed very simple objects.
 Things get more complicated for typical surfaces: contours may have cusps, and collections of front-faces may have holes.
 These cases are discussed [in our paper](https://dgp.toronto.edu/~hertzman/contesse/).

 # The ConTesse approach